Get with Me

-Get With Me is the second studio album to be released by the R&B and hip hop group 3rd Storee, released on April 16, 2002 by Universal.
+Get With Me is the second studio album to be released by the R&B and hip hop group 3rd Storee, released on April 16, 2002 by Def Jam.
 The leading single track of the album "Get With Me", also features rapper Joe Budden The soulful ballad "I'm Sorry" was featured on the Rush Hour 2 soundtrack.
 "Superstar" was marketed as another single on the album's packaging promotion however didn't reach commercial success.

 Critical reception

 Vibe writer Laura Checkoway commended the production and the group's vocals but felt the tracks carried "underdeveloped lyrics" and choruses that were "more irritating than infectious", concluding that, "Even if you're a sucker for sweet faces, mindless melodies, and polished production, this album is less than the sum of its parts."
+AllMusic found that Get with Me "manages to repeatedly distinguish itself from the admittedly fierce competition [...]
+It's this kind of syncretism that lends 3rd Storee a distinctive sound, which is pretty much the key to the kingdom in the modern R&B game."